archway-network/archway-docs/docs/overview/about.md

 - Share of inflationary rewards
 - Smart contract fees (optional)

 Archway allows each dApp developer and their community to configure how the rewards are managed and distributed.
 When a contract is instantiated, the dApp creator specifies an `owner` address where all fees and rewards are automatically deposited.
-This target address can be their own, a multisig, or controlled by a separate custom contract.
-Ownership can then be transferred to a new address as needed, only requiring the signature of the previous owner.
+This target address can be the creator's address, a multisig, or an address that is controlled by a separate custom contract.
+Ownership can then be transferred to a new address as needed.
+Ownership transfer requires only the signature of the previous owner.

 <!-- Economics : Gas Rebates -->